ci1xgk/Fellowship_Webpage/Merewether1-8.md

 The rainfall file must have the same origin as the DEM (i.e. `xllcorner`, `yllcorner`).
 The size of a rainfall tile can be larger than the DEM cell size (i.e. `cellsize` in `.par` file) but it must be an integer multiple of the DEM's cell size.

 To use this option, the keyword `dynamicrainfile` must be included in `.par` file, followed by the name of the `.nc` file to be read.
 Case study [_"5.
-Eden 2015, fluvial flooding"_](/Desmond_Eden2015.md) provides an example of how to set up `.nc` file.
+Eden 2015, fluvial flooding"_](/Desmond_Eden2015.md) provides an example of how the `.nc` file is used.

 [back](/Merewether1.md)